 - It mitigates the photometric and astrometric errors induced by the sensitivity variations across individual pixels or Intra-Pixel Sensitivity (IPS) of the NIRISS detector .

 Dithering is required for the wide field slitless spectroscopy mode and is supported, but is not encouraged, for the aperture masking interferometry mode.
-Dithering is not allowed for the single object slitless spectroscopy mode since these observations require high precision differential spectrophotometry, where all systematic differences between individual exposures in a sequence need to be minimized.
-NIRISS imaging is an observing mode that can only be executed as a coordinated parallel with NIRCam or MIRI as prime instrument.
+Dithering is not allowed for the single object slitless spectroscopy mode since these observations require high precision differential spectrophotometry, where all systematic differences between individual exposures need to be minimized.
+NIRISS imaging is an observing mode that can only be executed as a coordinated parallel with NIRCam as the prime instrument (in Cycle 1; other prime+parallel combinations involving NIRISS imaging in parallel will be considered for implementation in Cycle 2).
 As such, it will follow the dither pattern selected by the prime instrument's observing mode.

 NIRISS Dither Sequences